Spectrum Imaging

 STEM SI palette

-Setup and control of the SI acquisition is provided via the STEM SI palette.
-On the initial display, or if no STEM SI experiment is currently set up, the palette will be displayed in mode selection state.
+The STEM SI palette provides setup and control of the SI acquisition.
+The palette will be displayed in the mode selection state on the initial display or if no STEM SI experiment is set up.
 Brief descriptions of the dialog features are given below.

 Signal selection

 Signal selectionThe top section of the palette features a button for each available signal in the STEM SI experiment (EELS, EDS, CBED, and CL).
-The according signal acquisition palette will be automatically expanded or collapsed which may trigger requests to change the microscope state if required.
-At least one signal (in addition to the Scan button) needs to be selected or the SI experiment cannot be started.
+The signal acquisition palette will be automatically expanded or collapsed, which may trigger requests to change the microscope state if necessary.
+At least one signal (in addition to the Scan button) needs to be selected, or the SI experiment cannot be started.

 Note: Some signals are mutually exclusive.
 Selecting such a signal will automatically deselect the other.